AliceWonderMiscreations/libbitcoin-RPM/README.md

 I just like my spec files to be CC0 so that no one has to ask me to re-use them for whatever purpose they want.
 They can.

+## Software Patent Statement

+The software that libbitcoin packages depend upon to build are distributed by distributions like Fedora and CentOS that have legal departments that look out for software patent infringement and are thus *probably* not in violation of any currently known valid software patent claims.

+With respect to libbitcoin itself, I do not really know if there are any valid software patent claims and what countries they apply to if they exist, and I do not really care.
+I personally find the whole concept of software patents to be extremely offensive.

+However if you care about software patents, or if your legal department cares about software patents, then it might be prudent to have someone look into it before deploying libbitcoin because honestly, I do not know and I do not care.

 ## Spec File Target
 I am targeting CentOS 7 with EPEL for some dependencies with these RPM spec files.
 What that means is that they should build in mock configured to use the